alshedivat/al-folio/_projects/2022_oslo_where.md

 #### Anything else?

-A unit ([finn code 248049271](https://www.finn.no/realestate/homes/ad.html?finnkode=248049271)) from Søndre Nordstrand with extreme low price (3.6 million Kr) and good size (81 m2) got 8.18 points.
+A unit ([finn code 248049271](https://www.finn.no/realestate/homes/ad.html?finnkode=248049271)) at Søndre Nordstrand with extreme low price (3.6 million Kr) and good size (81 m2) got 8.18 points.
 Sadly, it is sold already.
-Most of units recommend by model are sold already in the past month, which means the best-fit units are popular in some degree.
+Most of the units recommend by model are sold already in the past month, which means the best-fit units are popular in some degree.

 I know there are **several issues** in my method, but I have to limit my time on this project under 30 hours.
 Otherwise, **a Web-based, automating GIS-MCDA model** could be super fun for exploring dataset from Finn.